bruab/bruab.github.io/coaching.md

 We'll prioritize ruthlessly, make sure your data's not junk and your copy's not generic.
 We'll find the biggest opportunities and figure out how to go after them without overcomplicating things.

-### "Hmm I'm not sure if you can help"
+### "Hmm okay that might be helpful"

-Totally understandable, to be honest neither am I.
+Great!

-Let's find out, though!
-Book a (free) 20 minute chat, come gripe about your website woes, and we'll figure it out.
+To get started, book a (free) 20 minute chat, come gripe about your website woes, and we'll decide if coaching is a fit for you.

 <a class="btn primary-cta" href="https://calendly.com/briandavidhall/20">Book a chat</a>